Do quantum linear solvers offer advantage for networks-based system of linear equations?: Conclusions

 \section{Conclusions}

-To summarize the essence of our work, we check for the prospects of obtaining quantum advantage using various quantum linear solvers (abbreviated as QLSs, and discussed in Section \ref{sec:qls}) for the network based linear systems problem (abbreviated as NLSP, and introduced in Section \ref{sec:cn-lsp}).
-To that end, we carry out a survey of several graph families whose associated Laplacian or incidence matrices occur as the $A$ matrix in a system of linear equations of the form $A\vec{x}=\vec{b}$.
-Our interest in NLSPs is motivated by the flexibility they offer in the functional forms of the variables that occur in runtime complexity expressions of QLSs, as well as their potential to be applied to real-world problems.
+In summary, we investigate the prospects of quantum advantage using various quantum linear solvers (QLSs; see Section \ref{sec:qls}) for the networks-based linear systems problem (NLSP; introduced in Section \ref{sec:cn-lsp}) by surveying 50 graph families (random, non-random, trees, as well as those with/without sources and sinks), 30 based on Laplacian and 20 on incidence matrices.
+Our choice of picking NLSPs is motivated by both the flexibility that they offer in runtime complexity as well as their relevance to real-world problems.
+As Section \ref{sec:survey} describes, we find the scaling of condition number ($\kappa$) and sparsity ($s$) for each graph family, and within the scope of our survey (detailed in Section S.4 of Supplemental Material), we classify each family as good or bad, corresponding to an advantage or no advantage respectively with HHL.

-We carry out extensive numerical simulations (as discussed in Section \ref{sec:survey}) on a variety of graph families (random, non-random, trees, as well as graph families with/without sources and sinks) to find the condition number and sparsity behaviour across system size, besides assessing the system size growth within the scope of our survey (which is discussed in Section \ref{sec:Lim}).
-Our results categorizes a graph family as best, better, good, or bad, in terms of the advantage that one obtains using HHL, namely exponential, polynomial, sub-linear, or no advantage respectively.
 The rationale behind picking HHL is that other QLSs from our list provided in Table \ref{tab:complexities} build on HHL.
 For example, a graph family which offers polynomial advantage with HHL is guaranteed to do at least as well with other considered QLSs.

-Under a suitable combination of natural and careful assumptions, we show that out of the 50 graphs surveyed--- 30 under graph Laplacians and 20 under graph incidence matrices, only 2 offer potential for exponential advantage, i.e. 4 percent of the candidates considered.
-Both of these are hypercube graphs, one for Laplacian and the other for the incidence matrix case.
-Our analysis demonstrates the common wisdom that exponential speed-up not only requires that the condition number and sparsity scale at most polylogarithmically in system size, but also the system size itself needs to grow exponentially.

-Furthermore, realizing a polynomial advantage with HHL is much more common than exponential advantage; about 20 percent of the graph families belong to the better graph family category.
-While another 20 percent graph families offer sub-linear advantage, these may not be practically useful, given other expected overheads from a fault-tolerant implementation, as emphasized in Ref. \cite{prx2021}.
-Often, the inadequate sub-linear advantage cases are backtracked to slow growth of system size even in situations where $\kappa$ and $s$ are at most polylogarithmic.

-Our data also demonstrates the different system sizes at which a QLS crosses over to the regime of advantage, for each of the 50 graph families considered.
-We find that for the best and better graphs that we identified, the CKS(1) algorithm and the AQC(1) approach consistently cross over at much smaller system sizes.
-With our simplifying assumption of setting the polylog function to log in the runtime expression for CKS and AQC algorithms, these algorithms emerge as the most promising QLS candidates among the non-fictitious solvers considered for this study.

-We present a few interesting outcomes of our analyses that are outside of identifying important graph families below: